shoui520/shoui520.github.io/docs/guide.md

 #### Android tools
-If you have an Android device, you can use Yomichan on Kiwi Browser
+If you have an Android device, you can use Yomichan on Kiwi Browser.
 You can get the app [JP-Dictionary](https://github.com/kamui-7/JP-Dictionary) which adds the iOS “Look Up” feature to your select menu.
 There is also [OCR Manga Reader](https://sourceforge.net/projects/ocrmangareaderforandroid/) which works a little like KanjiTomo.

 You should get [Typhon Reader](https://play.google.com/store/apps/details?id=net.zorgblub.typhon&hl=ja), which works more like Yomichan.
 You can load .epub files into it, so it is the best way to read Japanese novels on your phone.
-Individual EPWING dictionaries can be loaded into Typhon Reader.
-I find this very useful.
-You can find EPWING dictionaries [here](https://drive.google.com/file/d/1kbR0CxM1GsOV-umbn-KtxkGHLo9xba6G/view?usp=sharing) or a compact version [here](https://drive.google.com/file/d/15n-l-IxZLtF0tjnIBexizR1fm5TATBks/view?usp=sharing)
 There’s also [Kaku](https://play.google.com/store/apps/details?id=ca.fuwafuwa.kaku), it’s a system wide OCR.
 Pretty useful too.